Make Your Pool More Environmentally Responsible

 - Ionization and ozonation are alternatives to the chemical treatment of pool water.

 - Pools are typically heated with propane, natural gas or oil.

 - Automatic pool covers reduce heat loss from your pool by limiting radiation and evaporation.

 - Pool shell insulation reduces the amount of heat lost through conduction into the ground.

 Many of these alternatives can also improve the safety of your pool.
 The variable speed pumps we use incorporate a vacuum release system, allowing them to automatically shutoff when they detect a blockage of the drain (a requirement of the Virginia Graeme Baker Pool Safety Act).
-Winter safety covers that allow precipitation to pass through reduce the amount of standing water on top of the cover.
+Winter safety covers that allow precipitation to pass through reduce the amount of standing water on top of a standard tarp cover.